purpleidea/mgmt/docs/resource-guide.md

 should return: `(true, nil)`.
 If the `apply` variable is set to `true`, then this means that we should then proceed to run the changes required to bring the resource into the correct state.
-If the `apply` variable is set to `false`, then the resource is operating in _noop_ mode and _no operations_ should be executed!
+If the `apply` variable is set to `false`, then the resource is operating in _noop_ mode and _no operational changes_ should be made!

 After having executed the necessary operations to bring the resource back into the desired state, or after having detected that the state was incorrect, but